MirrorNetworking/Mirror/docs/Components/NetworkManager.md

     -   **Min Update Timeout**
         Set the minimum time (in milliseconds) the network thread waits between sending network messages.
 The network thread doesn’t send multiplayer network messages immediately.
 Instead, it check each connection periodically at a fixed rate to see if it has something to send.
 This is set to 10ms by default.
 See API reference documentation on MinUpdateTimeout for more information.
     -   **Connect Timeout**
-        Define the amount of time (in milliseconds) Unity should wait while trying to connect before attempting the connection again.
+        Define the amount of time (in milliseconds) Mirror should wait while trying to connect before attempting the connection again.
 This is set to 2000ms by default.
 See API reference documentation on ConnectTimeout for more information.
     -   **Disconnect Timeout**
-        The amount of time (in milliseconds) before Unity considers a connection to be disconnected.
+        The amount of time (in milliseconds) before Mirror considers a connection to be disconnected.
 This is set to 2000ms by default.
 See API reference documentation on DisconnectTimeout for more information.
     -   **Ping Timeout**
         The amount of time (in milliseconds) between sending pings (also known as “keep-alive” packets).
-The ping timeout duration should be approximately one-third to one-quarter of the Disconnect Timeout duration, so that Unity doesn’t assume that clients are disconnected until the server has failed to receive at least three pings from the client.
+The ping timeout duration should be approximately one-third to one-quarter of the Disconnect Timeout duration, so that Mirror doesn’t assume that clients are disconnected until the server has failed to receive at least three pings from the client.
 This is set to 500ms by default.
 See API reference documentation on ConnectionConfig.PingTimeout for more information.
 -   **Global Config**
     These settings relate to the Reactor.
 The Reactor is the part of the multiplayer system which receives network packets from the underlying operating system, and passes them into the multiplayer system for processing.
     -   **Thread Awake Timeout**
         The timeout duration in milliseconds, used by the Reactor.
 How the Reactor uses this value depends on which Reactor Model you select (see below).
 This is set to 1ms by default.
     -   **Reactor Model**
         Choose which type of reactor to use.
-The reactor model defines how Unity reads incoming packets.
+The reactor model defines how Mirror reads incoming packets.
 For most games and applications, the default Select reactor is appropriate.
 If you want to trade a small delay in the processing of network messages for lower CPU usage and improved battery life, use the Fix Rate reactor.
         -   **Select Reactor**
             This model uses the `select()` API which means that the network thread “awakens” (becomes active) as soon as a packet is available.
 Using this method means your game gets the data as fast as possible.
 This is the default Reactor Model setting.
         -   **Fix Rate Reactor**